Fairfield Hike

 The image below is of the trail just above the bridge.
 There are waterfalls by the bridge, but hard to see for the trees in summer, even the bridge is hard to see.

-This is a cart track for a good distance, and goes up at a steady incline.
+This is a cart track for a good distance, going up at a steady incline.

 High Pike Trail at Ambleside